seanthegeek/seanthegeek.github.io/_posts/2018-01-01-spf-dmarc-federal-government-checkdmarc.md

 required to comply with BODs, although they would still benefit from applying them.

-Enabiling STARTTLS on mail servers allows senders to establish an encrypted connection before sending email.
+Enabling STARTTLS on mail servers allows senders to establish an encrypted connection before sending email.
 Enabling HTS on a web server tells clients to only use an encrypted (HTTPS) connection whenever they are accessing the site in the future.
 Disabling obsolete, weak cipher suites prevents easy exploits